punch-mission/regularizepsf/docs/source/concepts.rst

 Concepts
 ==========

-For a very thorogh and mathematical treatment of the technique see `our Astronomical Journal paper <https://iopscience.iop.org/article/10.3847/1538-3881/acc578>`_.
+For a very thorough and mathematical treatment of the technique see `our Astronomical Journal paper <https://iopscience.iop.org/article/10.3847/1538-3881/acc578>`_.

 Overview of the technique
 -------------------------